OksanaDanylenko/react-form/README.md

+1. Install all dependencies

+### `npm install`

-1. In the project directory, you can run:
+2. In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-2. For convert files .less to .css
+3. For convert files .less to .css

 ### `npm run watch`